 - To prevent a legal case between the employer and worker

 Unlike personal injury claims, workers’ compensation claims are under a “no-fault” system.
-In other words, fault is not even considered in a workers’ comp case.
+In other words, fault is not even considered in a workers’ compensation case.
 You cannot blame your employer for the accident, and vice versa.
 If you were injured at work, your injury costs should be covered.

-Filing Your Workers’ Comp Claim in Mableton
+Filing Your Workers’ Compensation Claim in Mableton

 Workers’ compensation claims in Mableton are handled by the Georgia State Board of Workers’ Compensation (SBWC).
 You can file your claim by completing a Form WC-14 and filing it with the SBWC.
 Then, you’ll need to send a copy of your claim to your employer and the insurance company that provides their workers’ compensation benefits.

 Depending on your case, this could be simple or incredibly complicated.
-Having a skilled workers’ comp lawyer in Mableton by your side could mean the difference between a rejected claim and getting the compensation you need to pay for your damages.
+Having a skilled workers’ compensation lawyer in Mableton by your side could mean the difference between a rejected claim and getting the compensation you need to pay for your damages.

 Time is of the essence in any workers’ compensation case.
 Right after the accident happens, you should report it to your supervisor.
 If you wait more than 30 days to report your accident, you may lose any access to benefits.

-In addition to the short window to report your accident, it’s also best to contact your workers’ comp attorney as soon as you can.
+In addition to the short window to report your accident, it’s also best to contact your workers’ compensation attorney as soon as you can.
 Memory and evidence fades with time, so our team needs to get to work on your case as soon as possible.
 Don’t wait to get started.

-How to Know if Workers’ Compensation Will Cover Your Injuries
+How to Know If Workers’ Compensation Will Cover Your Injuries

 Workers’ compensation is meant to cover any injury that happens at your work.
 It doesn’t matter who was at fault, how the injury occurred, or whether or not the accident directly resulted from your work duties.
 If it occurred at work, it should be covered.

 You also don’t need to work in an industry that is frequently dangerous to be eligible for workers’ compensation.
-A lot of claims do result from industries like construction or manufacturing, but an office worker can also file a workers’ comp claim if they are hurt at work.
+A lot of claims do result from industries like construction or manufacturing, but an office worker can also file a workers’ compensation claim if they are hurt at work.

-If you have questions about your injuries in relation to your workers’ comp benefits, contact a workers’ compensation lawyer in Mableton.
+If you have questions about your injuries in relation to your workers’ compensation benefits, contact a workers’ compensation lawyer in Mableton.
 John Foy & Associates helps injured workers all throughout Georgia, and we can give you a FREE consultation today.